-As part of a community that works together to maintain trust and integrity, consumers can easily let us know about reviews that violate our guidelines.
+Spotted something that's against the rules?
+As part of a community that works together to maintain trust and integrity, you can easily let us know about problematic reviews.

 1. It’s harmful or illegal

 What do we mean by that?
 Here are some examples:

 - Hate speech or discrimination.
 We can remove content that attacks or uses derogatory or discriminatory language with reference to a person or a group on the basis of who they are, i.e., based on their religion, ethnicity, nationality, race, color, descent, gender, or other identity factor.

 - Terrorism.
 We can remove content that intends to radicalize people, spreads harmful propaganda, mobilizes support for terrorist activities, or relates to violent extremism.

 - Threats or violence.
 We can remove content that contains serious threats or threats of violence.
 For example, calls to target people or businesses with abuse or harassment online, and behavior that urges offline action such as physical harassment or destruction to property.